Seitk/Drag-Menu/README.md

 ![ScreenShot](https://github.com/Seitk/Drag-Menu/blob/master/Drag%20Menu/resources/screenshot2.png?raw=true) &nbsp; ![ScreenShot](https://github.com/Seitk/Drag-Menu/blob/master/Drag%20Menu/resources/screenshot3.png?raw=true)

 Usage
 Just simply include DragMenuView.h, add it into the TOP of your view.
 Then register a UIPanGestureRecognizer in a draggable view.
-Reminded that this will use your drag gesture so that it is not compatible with your scrollviews (Well, you can still use two-finger to scroll but i don't think i can say it as compatible).
+Reminded that this will use your drag gesture so that it is not compatible with your scrollviews .

 Example: